High-dimensional estimation of quadratic variation based on penalized realized variance: Theoretical framework

+Proposition \ref{proposition:soft-thresholding} is standard (see \cite{koltchinskii-lounici-tsybakov:11a}), but we state it explicitly for completeness.
 The interpretation of the PRV representation in \eqref{RVthreshold} is that all ``significant'' eigenvalues of $\widehat{ \Sigma}_{n}$ are shrunk by $\lambda/2$, while the smallest ones are set to 0.
 Hence, we only retain the principal eigenvalues in the orthogonal decomposition of $\widehat{ \Sigma}_{n}$.
 The PRV can therefore account for a (near) low rank constraint.
+In the next proposition, we present a general non-probabilistic oracle inequality for the performance of $\widehat{ \Sigma}_{n}^{ \lambda}$. \begin{proposition} Assume that $2 \lVert \widehat{ \Sigma}_{n} - \Sigma \rVert_{ \infty} \leq \lambda$.
+Then, it holds that